How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Experiments and Results

 \subsubsection{Experiment}

-We prepared the inputs required by SIEGE and TRANSFER for \totalClient $\langle App, Lib \rangle$ pairs, and executed both tools accordingly.
-For each test output by either tool, we copied the code and pasted it to appropriate places.
-We leveraged the build process to reveal compilation errors and applied minor fixes to obvious and simple compilation errors, ensuring to fairly compare the outputs by different tools.
-If compilation succeeded, we further executed the project with the generated test to observe runtime behaviors.
-If any exception or runtime error was thrown, we studied the exception/error message, inspected the intermediate program status via step-by-step debugging, and discussed the relevance among authors until reaching a consensus.
+We prepared the inputs required by SIEGE and TRANSFER for \totalClient $\langle App, Lib \rangle$ pairs, and executed both tools.
+Note that the two tools have full access to the .class files of each App and the JAR file of each Lib, while \tool can only access the partial code described in prompts. {For accurate comparison, we properly prepared the inputs for individual tools.
+We copy-and-pasted each tool-generated test to appropriate places.
+We leveraged the build process to reveal compilation errors.
+We also applied minor fixes to obvious and simple compilation errors.
+If compilation succeeded, we executed App with the generated test to observe runtime behaviors.
+If any exception or runtime error was thrown, we studied the exception/error message, inspected intermediate program states via step-by-step debugging, and discussed the relevance among authors until reaching a consensus.

-\subsubsection{Results.}
+\subsubsection{Results}

-As shown in Table~\ref{tab:rq3}, surprisingly, \tool outperformed both state-of-the-art tools considerably by having much better tool applicability, test compilability, and vulnerability exploitation.
-Specifically, \tool generated tests for all 55 $\langle App, Lib\rangle$ pairs, while TRANSFER only generated test functions or code snippets for 16 pairs.
-SIEGE worked much worse, generating tests for only one pair.
+As shown in Table~\ref{tab:rq3}, \tool outperformed current tools considerably by having much better tool applicability, test compilability, and PoV demonstration.
+It generated tests for all \totalClient $\langle App, Lib\rangle$ pairs, while TRANSFER only generated test functions or code snippets for 16 pairs.
+SIEGE worked much worse, creating a test for only one pair.

-In terms of compilability, 13 out of the 16 tests generated by TRANSFER are compilable, while 3 tests fail to compile due to their usage of unknown entities.
+In terms of compilability, 13 out of the 16 tests generated by TRANSFER are compilable, including 4 tests with minor fixes applied; 3 of the 16 tests fail compilation due to their usage of unknown entities.
+For those 16 tasks, \tool generated 15 compilable tests, including 3 tests fixed with minor edits.
 The only test output by SIEGE compiles successfully.
-Based on the small number of tests generated by TRANSFER and SIEGE, it is hard to conclude whether they were more likely to generate compilable tests than \tool.
+For that same task, \tool also generated a compilable test.
+These phenomena imply that \tool outperforms existing tools by generating more compilable or easy-to-compile tests.
+There is no task showing either existing tool to outperform \tool.